bekk/bekk-christmas/post/functional/json-decoding-in-elm.md

 ## Decode Backend Data

-JSON decoding can often be quite difficult to reason about, especially if the JSON value you are decoding doesn't map neatly onto the Elm value you are decode into.
+JSON decoding can often be quite difficult to reason about, especially if the JSON value you are decoding doesn't map neatly onto the Elm value you are decoding into.
 I have often found myself lost in huge decoders that I don't understand anything of, even though I wrote them myself only a couple of weeks earlier.
 The best strategy I have found to make my JSON decoders more simple to both read and understand,